cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Click on 'Create an image type' on the top-left of the home screen to go to the Image types creation page.

 On this page, users can configure the Name, Description and how the image type is specified on a provider.
-The 'Providers' section can be used to define how the image type of the cluster provision template pertains to those used on each of the cloud infrastructure providers.
+The 'Providers' section can be used to define how the image type maps to the identifiers used on each of the providers.

 Image settings are specified by a unique ID code on different providers.
-A list of IDs for images will need to be queried directly from the provider, as the list may change over time.
+Values specified in 'Providers' must map to a valid image on the corresponding provider.A list of IDs for images will need to be queried directly from the provider, as the list may change over time.

-To add the new configuration to the list of image types, click 'Save'.

 .. figure:: images-screenshot-2.png
     :align: center